DWR-CSI/cpickr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of cpickr is to create input files for the DWR-GeM lab Hamilton Nimbus robots to use as input for cherrypicking samples from 96-well plates.
+The goal of cpickr is to create and manipulate input files for the DWR-GeM lab Hamilton Nimbus robots to use as input for cherrypicking samples from 96-well and 384-well plates.

 ## Installation

-You can install the development version of cpickr like so:
+You can install the development version of cpickr from GitHub like so:

 ``` r
 devtools::install_github("DWR-CSI/cpickr")